Vyral/jeff-quintin/_drafts/business-spotlight-bowfish.md

 {% include youtube.html %}

-Bowfish turns kids’ imaginations into reality, and today we’re going to show you how they do it.
+<center>Bowfish turns kids’ imaginations into reality, and today we’re going to show you how they do it.</center>

 As a father of three daughters, I’m always trying to make things special for my kids.
 That’s why on today’s "Business Spotlight," we’re featuring a great local business: Bowfish Kids.